PacktPublishing/Microsoft-Dynamics-NAV-Development-Quick-Start-Guide/README.md

 ## What is this book about?
 Microsoft Dynamics NAV is an enterprise resource planning (ERP) software suite for organizations.
 The system offers specialized functionality for manufacturing, distribution, government, retail, and other industries.
 This book gets you started with its integrated development environment for solving problems by customizing business processes.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-* Learn how to manage users, groups, and permissions
+* Manage NAV Server configuration with Microsoft Management Console
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
+* Manage NAV installation with the NAV Administration Shell
-* Setup SSH for remote access, and connect it to other nodes
+* Create integration events and extend functionality via the NAV event model
-* Understand how to add, remove, and search for packages
+* Run XML Ports from C/AL code
-* Use NFS and Samba to share directories with other users
+* Design reports and write client code in RDLC expressions

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789612764) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>